kpn-dsh/ordina-codestar-transformer/README.md

 - e.
 Add the bitcoin price to each event and write this to another stream with the name "internal.gecombineerd-ordina-codestar-1"

 - f.
-There a multiple groups producing on this stream.
+In this workshop there a multiple groups producing on this stream.
 Please make sure to add a key to the message {value="hello" ,group:"group-1"}.
 We can use this identifier to only print messages intended for your group.

 - *It's important to push the changes to the image repository so you can test it on the DSH.
 Also make sure you restart the service*